 This is definitely one of the most creative homework assignments.
 Let your students come up with an idea for a board game about the lesson content.
 They have to make cards, and pawns, draw, write, cut, and paste.
 They have to use their imagination and inventive ideas to create a coherent board game.

 Birdhouses are good for the bird population.
 Besides that, students will need to use their practical skills to accomplish the challenge.
 They will have to measure all the parts and handle tools they’ve never used before.
 They will learn how to read a blueprint or how to create one.
 If you’re dealing with older students, it’s definitely a good idea to let them sketch and draw their own bird-dreamhouse.

 4. Transform a fictional book character into a hand puppet

 A book review can be fun and creative as well.
 Let your students transform a book character into a hand puppet?
-Students have to read the book in order to know how the book character looks like.
-Afterwards, they have to tell what’s the book about with their hand puppet.
+Students have to read the book in order to know what the book character looks like.
+Afterward, they have to tell what’s the book about with their hand puppet.

 5. Coupon game

 Let your students gather as many coupons as they can by going to one single store.
 Let them write down the original price of the products and then calculate the discount.
 Which students come out the cheapest?
 This math homework activity teaches the students to calculate percentages in real life.